More series made in Switzerland, for Switzerland

 All over the world, series are in higher demand than ever – and Switzerland is no exception.
 Productions like “Der Bestatter”, “Quartier des banques” and “Wilder” have generated enormous interest among audiences.
 With this in mind, the company is committed to producing more home grown series in the future, and will gradually invest additional funding of up to 15 million francs per year for this purpose.

-The SRG Enterprise Units will make their series available in every region of Switzerland, dubbed or subtitled in German, French, Italian and if possible in Rhaeto-Romansh as required.
+The SRG Enterprise Units will make their series available in every region of Switzerland, dubbed or subtitled in German, French and Italian as required.
 The productions will also be accessible on all platforms – on television, on the web, and via the new SRG platform – ideally at exactly the same time.
 The aim is to produce seven or eight series across SRG every year, starting with SRF thriller “Wilder 2” at the beginning of January 2020.